mit212/lab4_2025/README.md

 <details> <summary> <i> How to know if the motor power is on? </i> </summary>

-The yellow LED on the motor driver indicates whether motor power is on or off.
+The green LED on the motor driver indicates whether motor power is on or off.
 </details>

 Clone this repository and run `robot/blink_test.cpp`.
 You should see the onboard LED change colors!